yonkou0/clashwithjpa/README.md

 > [!IMPORTANT]
 > The label name declared in the [`clans.json`](./data/clans.json) file should match the file name in the [`static/labels`](./static/labels/) directory.

+## Working with database and drizzle

+To make any changes to the database, you have to follow certain steps to avoid issues

+- Edit the database schema file with required changes
+- Run `pnpm run db:generate` to generate the migrations file
+- Run `pnpm run db:migrate` to apply the changes to the database

+This will ensure that the changes are applied to the database without any issues.

+You can also try `pnpm run db:studio` to open a web interface to interact with the database.

 ## ⌨️ Contributing

 - Things to keep in mind